Architecture of Aylesbury: County Hall (County Court)

 In the shadow of its Brutalist replacement, the former County Hall, Aylesbury.
 John Vanbrugh received the credit, the true architect Thomas Harris was forgotten.
 This building now houses the Crown Court.

 Aylesbury has many public buildings which reflect its position as the county town of Buckinghamshire, a position it has held since the 16th century when King Henry VIII transferred the status from Buckingham.
 Legend states it was a move to impress Anne Boleyn's father, who held the manor at the time, but this is probably apocryphal.
-A county town is the seat of Buckinghamshire County Council, a body responsible for the minor day-to-day running of an English county.
+As county town it is the seat of Buckinghamshire County Council, a body responsible for the minor day-to-day running of an English county.
 It was also the home of the local assizes today known as the Crown Court.
 Thus the town has always had a structure known as County Hall: today the building known by that name houses merely the offices of the County Council.
 In previous centuries it housed not only the administrative offices of the county but also the county court chamber, where crimes such as murder, treason and those felonies too serious for a small town magistrate's court were tried.
 In addition, the County Hall often had an assembly room where entertainment and balls would take place for the more worthy members of the county and their families.
 Thus in the 18th century County Hall was a reflection of county prestige.